 The combination of these benefits is ultimately what makes yoga a great tool for recovery.
 Complete a small practice after your cycling workout to unwind and relax or enhance your rest days with an easy yoga routine that focuses on mobility and stretching.

 It doesn’t take a considerable time investment to see the benefits of yoga pay off.
 You can progress your abilities with just two to three short sessions each week.
-The low impact and flexible nature of yoga also give you the freedom to add yoga into your training plan at your own discretion.
+The low impact and flexible nature of yoga also give you the freedom to add yoga into your training plan without compromising the quality of your cycling workouts.

 Yoga can be made as strenuous or easy as you want.
 The amount of stress is based on the poses you chose and the duration that you hold each pose.
 If you’d like to try some more challenging strength-based yoga practices, then you should treat yoga sessions like strength training sessions.
 Add them to your Calendar on the same day as your cycling workouts and separate your cycling workouts from your yoga session by as much time as possible.